MarquisOgre/digiswap-document/products/ifo-initial-farm-offering/ifo-guide.md

 ## **Once the IFO is live**

 While an IFO is live, you will have 1 hour to participate.
-If you have prepared your DGP-BNB LP Tokens it doesn’t take long at all to buy the new token.
+If you have prepared your DIGIS-BNB LP Tokens it doesn’t take long at all to buy the new token.

 ### Checking the IFO is live